 Tomorrow’s weather: cloudy, some showers, cool

 Everyone aboard has filled out a health questionnaire for the Chilean government, so hopefully we are clear to enjoy the numerous ports-of-call in that country.
 From my perspective, we have been on the ship for a week, and everyone appears to be healthy, so I’m inclined to stay on the ship and complete the cruise.
 I have confidence that Holland America will take care of everyone as best they can, no matter what situation might develop.
-I refuse to succumb to fear, and I detect the same attitude among most of my fellow passengers, including my travel companion.
+Despite being anxious, I refuse to succumb to fear, and I detect the same attitude among most of my fellow passengers, including my travel companion.

 As I walk circuits on the Promenade Deck this morning, we are currently sailing through thick fog.
 The ship’s horn is sounding every couple of minutes, making our voyage feel particularly “nautical”.
 Later in the afternoon, the skies clear, and we have remarkably calm seas as we approach the Strait of Magellan.

 I have a cappuccino and a brownie in the Exploration Lounge just after noon, and find a recliner to sit in.
 I strike up a conversation with the man sitting beside me about the coronavirus and how it might affect our cruise.
 Like us, he is sailing all the way to Fort Lauderdale.
 He is also taking a wait-and-see approach, and trying to remain calm.
-He lives about 800 miles from Ft.
+He lives in Texas, about 800 miles from Ft.
 Lauderdale, so he isn’t concerned about getting back home, but the uncertainty of our cruise completing as originally planned is obviously on everyones’ mind.

 We arrive at our anchorage outside Port Stanley on time this morning around 7am, and after anchoring, the tendering ashore starts promptly.
-I’m up at 6:45am, have breakfast in the stateroom, and take the first tender ashore to meet our excursion operator.
+I’m up at 6:45am, have breakfast in our stateroom, and take the first tender ashore to meet our excursion operator.
 We are driven most of the way to Bluff Cove Lagoon in a large minibus, and then transfer to 4x4s for the last 5-10 minutes to get to the penguin rookery.

 We see both Gentoo penguins and King penguins with their young.
-Most of the Gentoos are moulting, so they are pretty miserable, just sitting there trying to survive the unseasonable cold, wet weather (see banner image above).
+Most of the Gentoos are molting, so they are pretty miserable, just sitting there trying to survive the unseasonably cold, wet weather (see banner image above).
 This is Autumn going into winter in the southern hemisphere, and it is only 8°C today.
 Mind you, we are at 52° South latitude right now, so the weather can’t be expected to be that warm.

 Mission accomplished: I saw penguins on the Falkland Islands!